tone-row/art-of-the-gradient/README.md

-# L'art du dégradé
+# L'art du dégradé (The Art of the Gradient)

-The Art of the Gradient.
-A _trippy_ CSS Gradient Generator
+The go to gizmo for generating goofy gradients.

 #### Remaining To Do's (DELETE ME)